Hemanth9336/100-Days-DevOps/Day-04/README.md

 ## ✅ Outcome

-Successfully granted executable permissions to the script for all users and resolved the validation issue.
+Successfully granted executable permissions to the script for all users on App Server 1.

+---